 College is a time when you learn to do more with less.
 People who learn to manage a bank account when they have limited funds available are more likely to manage their money well when they have a full-time job after graduation.
 It is a great time to learn about creating a budget and reconciling your account while you only have a small balance and a few bills.

 Many standard bank checking accounts have restrictions and fees to worry about.
 Some checking accounts may be more lenient and designed for those who have smaller balances.
-When considering the ideal account for college, you want to look for a few things.
+When considering the ideal account for college, you want to look for certain features.

 You may be busy with school activities, studying, working and having fun.
 You want to be able to check your balances, make purchases and pay bills when it is convenient.
 A bank that has online checking account access and a mobile app will be easier to use.

 You can also make deposits and even find ATM locations with a mobile banking app.
 Need cash at the last minute before your night out and you have already left for the party?
 Just tap the mobile app on your smartphone and you’ll find the closest ATM around the corner from you.

 While many checking accounts are advertised as having no fees, they may come with strings attached.
 Make sure you look past the sales pitch to see what it really means.
 Some accounts have no fee as long as you keep a minimum balance of a certain amount, have direct deposit, an automatic transfer from a savings or checking account or deposit a certain amount each month.
 If you are limited on the number of debits you can have in one month, find out the fee for going over the limit.
 Look for banks that offer checking accounts with no monthly fees.